 Another useful reference is the FDIC's Electronic Deposit Insurance Estimator (EDIE).
 This can help you ensure all of your deposits are covered.

 I haven't been able to find any NCUA reference as detailed as the above FDIC document.
 The best that I can find at the NCUA is only for consumers.
 It's titled NCUA Share Insurance and You - Maximize Your Insurance Coverage.
+(Note: this NCUA reference document is no longer available.
+The most applicable current NCUA reference can be found here.)
 The NCUA keeps its deposit insurance very similar to the FDIC, but there are some small differences.
 For example, the NCUA doesn't appear to have the same account title requirements to prove a POD account.
 As you can see on page 10, the NCUA doesn't appear to be as strict as the FDIC:

 A POD account shows the intent of the account’s owner that upon his or her death the funds will pass to one or more named beneficiaries.
 Typically, this intent is shown in the titling of the account by using words such as: in trust for or payable on death to.